yeiniel/social-network/README.md

  - Mentions: Bob can link to Charlie in a message using “@”
  - Links: Alice can link to a clickable web resource in a message
  - Direct Messages: Mallory can send a private message to Alice

+## Working on this Project

+[NVM](https://github.com/nvm-sh/nvm) is supported to ensure the proper [Node.js](https://nodejs.org) version is used while working on this project.
+Use command `npm ci` to install dependencies.